sampoves/thesis-data-analysis/README.md

 * [Sonic Landscapes](#sonic-landscapes)

 ## Thesis data analysis overview

-These are the data analysis scripts for the Master's thesis of Sampo Vesanen.

 This repository contains the scripts written for my University of Helsinki Master's thesis, *Parking private cars and spatial accessibility in Helsinki Capital Region – Parking time as a part of the total travel time*.